craftingcity/RollHighOrDie/Equipment and Inventories/Ranged Weapons.md

 ### Ranged Weapons & Ammunition
 Ranged Weapons are married to [[Ammunition]], as both are required for either to be effective.

-When you make an Attack with a Ranged Weapon, you expend a piece of Loaded Ammunition if your Weapon has the Capacity Tag, or you expend a piece of Ammunition from your Quiver otherwise.
+When you make an Attack with a Ranged Weapon, you expend a piece of Loaded Ammunition if your Weapon has the 'Capacity' Tag, or you expend a piece of Ammunition from your Quiver Inventory Slot otherwise.

 ## Bases
 #### Sling
 Using the power of momentum, Slings fire a number of small projectiles, including scavenged pebbles, polished pellets, or even small explosives.

-Slings fire 'sling-'
+Slings fire 'Sling-Bullet' Ammunitions.

 #### Bow
 Using the power of elastics, Bows fire arrows at high speeds to pierce through armoring and cause significant internal damage.

+Bows fire 'Arrow' Ammunitions.

 #### Crossbow
 Using the power of elastics and the stability of the buttstock, Crossbows fire a smaller arrow known as a bolt at high speeds and with great accuracy.

+Crossbows fire 'Bolt' Ammunitions.

 #### Pistol
 Harnessing the mystic or the scientific, Pistols fire small projectiles at imperceptibly fast speeds, and can fire a number of projectiles before they must be reloaded.

+Pistols fire 'Low Caliber' Ammunitions.

 #### Rifle
 Harnessing the mystic or the scientific, Rifles are the more militaristic older sibling of the humble Pistol, and typically shoot larger caliber ammunition.

+Rifles fire 'Low Caliber' Ammunitions.

 ## Tags
 ### Required Tags